laminlabs/lamin-docs/docs/influences.md

 ### gget

 [gget](https://github.com/pachterlab/gget) enables efficient queries of genomic databases.
 It provides simple, intuitive API on top of the existing web servers.

+LaminDB embraces the same motivation to provide users with simple, reliable access to biological references.
+Instead of relying on web servers, we cache versioned ontologies on s3.
+Unlike gget, LaminDB does not provide access to the complete information of references, it only stores basic metadata that is sufficient for data annotation.
+In addition, LaminDB focuses on processes involves metadata curation, standardization by enabling creating hierarchical SQL records from those ontologies.